-Well, the experience I have with this kit, I don’t believe you can add more drum or cymbal pads.
+Well, the experience I have with this kit, I don’t believe you can add a more drum kit or cymbal pads via USB.
 It is on the DTX500 module and above that can accepts such features.

 Can you use the DTX540K as a MIDI?

 Yes, this electronic drum kit comes with MIDI input.
-Hence, you can connect it to your computer or a PlayStation, and enjoy creating your own samples.
+Hence, you can connect it to your computer or a PlayStation via USB and enjoy creating your own samples.

 The Yamaha DTX450K is a pretty decent solution for beginners.
 But you will need to upgrade it with time.
 For practicing and rehearsal, it is all good.
 It is, however, not my favorite recommendation.